samuelduchesne/archetypal/paper/paper.md

 ## EnergyPlus to TRNBuild Conversion

-Intermodel comparison methods are important in the field of building energy modeling because they allow model methodologies and results to be reviewed [Judkoff1995 ].
+Intermodel comparison methods are important in the field of building energy modelling because they allow model methodologies and results to be reviewed [Judkoff1995 ].
 Furthermore, some model engines include features that others don't already implement.
-Since, it can be long and error-prone to create archetype buildings by hand, converting EnergyPlus models to TrnBuild models emerged as a way of speeding both the intermodel comparisons and the supplemental model creation.
+Since it can be long and error-prone to create archetype buildings by hand, converting EnergyPlus models to TrnBuild models emerged as a way of speeding both the intermodel comparisons and the supplemental model creation.
 That is to say, a large repository of prototype building models exists in the literature with a large majority developed in the